 Yes.
-At this point in time, the MiraCosta Promise is available to any First-Time/Full-Time college student.
-FT/FT students are students that have no prior postsecondary experience* attending any institution for the first time at the undergraduate level.
-FT/FT students that graduated from a high school within the MiraCosta Community College District boundaries may also be eligible for assistance with books.
-Please check your award notice and email for additional information regarding book voucher amounts and usage timeframes.
+At this point in time, the MiraCosta Promise is available to any first-time/full-time (FT/FT) college student, regardless of where they live in California.
+FT/FT students are students that have no prior postsecondary experience and are attending any institution for the first time at the undergraduate level.

 What financial resources are available to students apart from the Promise?

-Federal Pell Grant – Pell Grants are available to undergraduate students who meet the financial, academic, and eligibility requirements.
-Your Pell Grant award is based on your enrollment status as of MiraCosta College’s add/drop deadline for each term.
-Pell Grant awards will be recalculated based upon this enrollment status and your award letter will be updated.
+Federal Pell Grant– Federal Pell Grants are available to undergraduate students who meet the financial, academic, and eligibility requirements.
+Your Federal Pell Grant award is based on your enrollment status as of MiraCosta College’s add/drop deadline for each term.
+Federal Pell Grant awards will be recalculated based upon this enrollment status and your award letter will be updated.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA).

-Federal Supplemental Educational Opportunity Grant (FSEOG) - FSEOG funds will be disbursed to Pell-eligible students, who have the greatest need, until funds are exhausted.
+Federal Supplemental Educational Opportunity Grant (FSEOG)–FSEOG funds will be disbursed to Federal Pell Grant-eligible students, who have the greatest need, until funds are exhausted.
 You must be enrolled in at least six (6) units to receive FSEOG funds.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA).